MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/android-configure.md

 Privacy control for malware threat report can be used to disable the collection of app details (name and package information) from the malware threat report.
 This gives organizations the flexibility to choose whether they want to collect the app name when a malicious app is detected. *This feature is currently only available for devices enrolled in **Android Device Administrator** mode.*

-Use the following steps to enable it for targeted users:
+Use the following steps to turn it on for targeted users:

 1. In [Microsoft Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431) , go to **Devices** > **Configuration profiles** > **Create profile** and enter the following settings: